fac30/PLOG_Marika/Week_07.md

 },
 ```

 - Implemented navigation across pages using React Router, enabling seamless transitions between components like` Home`, `UserLogin`, and `ShopCart`.
-This improved the user experience by allowing navigation without page reloads.ying React Router, I improved my understanding of client-side routing, ensuring a better user experience by navigating without reloading the page.
+This improved the user experience by allowing navigation without page reloads.
 Implementing React Router helped me better understand client-side routing and navigation within React.
 However, in one case, I replaced the `navigate` route with `<Link to={to}>` for better navigation handling.

 ```tsx
 import { Link } from 'react-router-dom';